Cool Old Games

 Insurance Payout

 In addition to the Late Surrender, ACB offers an insurance payout for Dealer’s Blackjack.
-Players are able to win 2-to-1 money based on the wager made on the Insurance.
+Players can win 2-to-1 money based on the wager made on the Insurance.

 However, the Insurance is generally capped at half of the Ante, meaning the Insurance will only ever help you break even.